-Network Director - An individual designated by the grantee institution to direct the project or program being supported by the grant.
+Network Director - An individual designated by the award recipient institution to direct the project or program being supported by the grant.
 The Network Director is responsible and accountable to the recipient organization officials for the proper conduct of the project or program.
-The entity (organization) is, in turn, legally responsible and accountable to the Office of Rural Health Policy and the Department of Health and Human Services for the performance and financial aspects of the grant-supported activity.
-The interim Network Director may be employed by or under contract to the grantee organization.
-The permanent Network Director may be under contract to the grantee and the contractual agreement must be explained.
+The entity (organization) is, in turn, legally responsible and accountable to the Office of Rural Health Policy and the Department of Health and Human Services for the performance and financial aspects of the grantsupported activity.
+The interim Network Director may be employed by or under contract to the award recipient organization.
+The permanent Network Director may be under contract to the award recipient and the contractual agreement must be explained.